 Students at UW-Whitewater, whether undergraduate or graduate, can receive expert guidance from career professionals during their major or emphasis selection process and career search.
 The Career and Leadership Development office works with students at all levels to help them navigate the process.

 We also have career advisers dedicated to business students.
-Frank Lanko, Senior Business Career Adviser, and Rachel Malak, Business Career Adviser, are valuable resources for business students at all levels.
+Frank Lanko, senior business career adviser, is a valuable resources for business students at all levels.
 Career advising services include resume review, interview preparation, mock interview practice, job fair information, and job search strategies.

 Another way to meet with potential employers is to build your profile and post your resume on Handshake, an easy-to-use job and internship search tool where alumni and employers post positions available to UW-Whitewater students and alumni.
 Handshake has opportunities available on- and off-campus and in locations across the United States.

 UW-Whitewater provides a number of sources of financial assistance for graduate students.
 All application forms for financial assistance must be submitted to the Office of Graduate Studies.
 For more information, visit Graduate Financial Assistance.